 The morning class (8am - 1pm) and the 9am - 3pm children will be provided with a school lunch and a glass of water in the canteen each day.
-There will be two options and the children can choose their meal independently, or with the help of an adult, at drop off time.
-Menus will be displayed inside the nursery and you can also find them on the school website.
+There will be two options and the children can choose their meal independently, or with the help of an adult.
+This can be chosen at home via the ParentPay app, or on the whiteboard/i-pad at drop off time.
+Menus will be displayed inside the nursery and you can also find them on the school website. www.cornhill.aberdeen.sch.uk

-www.cornhill.aberdeen.sch.uk

 If the food is not to the child's liking, they will be encouraged to try, but will never be forced to eat something.
-Staff will feedback to parents if the child has not eaten.
+Staff will feedback to parents if the child has not eaten at lunch time.

-Water or milk and a piece of fruit will be provided in addition to the main meal every day.
+Water and fruit will be provided in addition to the main meal every day.